 Biomaterials Education Challenge

-A letter of intent to compete in the 2014 Biomaterials Education Challenge will be due to SFB offices by March 14, 2014.
-The letter should include a brief abstract (<200 words) describing the proposed educational module and the names of team members, team advisors and affiliation with SFB student chapter if available.
-Each project team will present their Biomaterials Education module during a special session at the 2014 SFB Annual Meeting.
+To participate in the Biomaterials Education Challenge, teams must complete the application which addresses the following specifications and includes the names of all team members, team advisors and affiliation with SFB student chapter if available.
+Each project team will present their Biomaterials Education module during a special session at the 2023 SFB Annual Meeting.
 Projects will be presented in a poster presentation along with a brief demonstration of hands-on teaching materials/activities.

 • The module must include some hands-on and/or web-based activity that students complete.